straumboi/Sample/README.md

 This script defines an interactive Dash app with various HTML components.
 The HTML layout is defined by a Dash app and callbacks are used to take care of interactions with the components.
 The purpose of this tool is to define trading logic for adding on a position as well as unwinding that position, based on the parameters set by the end user.

+This script mainly shows the architecture of the app.
 A lot of the logic is hidden in this script as it is proprietary.

 The app structure is as follows:
 1) **HTML layout**